zacamz/Less-Fan-Edition/README.md

 4,4 4,5
 5,4 5,5

 ### Moving Function:

 We are going to have to build a function that takes in the current loacation of the piece and then the location the player wants to move that piece.

-It will check to make sure there is a piece that starting location and that there is not a piece in the chosen location.
+It will check to make sure there is a piece at the starting location and that there is not a piece in the chosen location.

 also making sure that the move doesn't cross two pieces or a piece and a wall